 Total remuneration % (annualised at target)

-Fixed TEC Variable (performance based
+Fixed TEC Fixed TEC Variable (performance bases

 STI LTI

 CEO 40 30 (50% deferred) 30

 Senior executives 45 30 (50% deferred) 25

 Fixed total employment cost ('TEC')

 Fixed TEC was set with reference to the market median, using the ASX 10-40 as the primary reference.
 Remuneration packages (including TEC levels) are reviewed annually by the Remuneration and Human Resources Committee taking into consideration an individual's role, experience and performance, as well as relevant comparative market data provided by an independent remuneration consultant.
 TEC levels are also reviewed on a change in role.